Home > About > Faculty Profiles > Mark Cornelius Booker

 EDucation

-• Pending Ph.D., Morgan State University, Organizational Policy, Governance and Administration
+• Ph.D., Morgan State University, Organizational Policy, Governance and Administration

 • M.S., Coppin State University, Criminal Justice Administration